gmac/constellation-js/README.md

     * If `start` or `goal` points fall within a polygon, then that point connects through their encompassing polygon node ring.
     * Otherwise, `start` and `goal` points will connect through tether nodes snapped into to the grid.

 The `bridgePoints` method will always return an array of point objects starting with the originally specified `startPt`.
 The array will also contain additional path positions, and finally the `goalPt`.
-Optionally, you may specify `confineToGrid` as `true`, at which time the `goalPt` will be adjusted to either fall within a polygon area or snap to a grid line.
+Optionally, you may specify `confineToGrid`, at which time the `goalPt` will be adjusted to either fall within a polygon area or snap to a grid line.

 **grid.getNearestNodeToPoint** `grid.getNearestNodeToPoint( point );`
 Finds and returns the closest grid `Node` object to the specified `Point` position.
-Performs an optimized sorted search rather than brute-force distance comparisons.
+Performs an optimized (sorted) search.

 **grid.getNearestNodeToNode** `grid.getNearestNodeToNode( id );`
 Finds the next closest grid node to the specified node id.
-Similar to `getNearestNodeToPoint`, except that the input is a node id rather than a point object.
+Similar to `getNearestNodeToPoint`, except that the input is a node id rather than a `Point` object.

 **grid.hitTestPointInPolygons** `grid.hitTestPointInPolygons( point );`
-Returns `true` if the provided point intersects any `Polygon` objects within the grid.
+Returns true if the provided `Point` intersects any `Polygon` objects within the grid.

 **grid.getPolygonHitsForPoint** `grid.getPolygonHitsForPoint( point );`
 Tests a `Point` object for intersections with all `Polygon` objects in the grid, then returns an array of polygon ids that encompass the point.